vespa-engine/documentation/en/approximate-nn-hnsw.md

 Choosing the value of these parameters affects both accuracy, search performance, memory usage and indexing performance.
-See [Billion-scale vector search with Vespa - part two](https://blog.vespa.ai/billion-scale-knn-part-two/) for an detailed description of these tradeoffs.
+See [Billion-scale vector search with Vespa - part two](https://blog.vespa.ai/billion-scale-knn-part-two/) for a detailed description of these tradeoffs.
 See [HNSW index reference](reference/schema-reference.html#index-hnsw) for details on the index parameters.

 ### Indexing throughput